Undivided Resources

 Accessing DOR services in adulthood

 After leaving school, services from the DOR look different from student services.
-Individuals with disabilities who are no longer served by the school district can enter the Vocational Rehab program where they can continue to receive employment assistance such as a paid internship with DOR (DOR pays the wages) or funding for college expenses (if it is part of your individual employment plan).
-Students who graduate high school with a certificate or on the alternative pathway to a diploma can take advantage of the student services listed above before moving to Vocational Rehab services.
+Individuals with disabilities who are no longer served by the school district can enter the Vocational Rehab program where they can continue to receive employment assistance such as a paid internship with DOR (DOR pays the wages) or funding for postsecondary education expenses (if it is part of your individual employment plan).

 Join for free